‘American Idol’ Season 24 finalists revealed as competition heats up during Class of 2006 reunion episode

 Screengrabs of Hannah Harper, Braden Rumfelt, and Keyla Richardson from 'American Idol' Season 24 (Cover Image Source: YouTube | @AmericanIdol)

-The latest episode of ‘American Idol’ Season 24 didn’t just stick to the usual singing format.
-It turned into a full-blown throwback party with a few surprises tossed in for good measure.
-The show brought back familiar faces from the class of 2006 while mixing things up with a ‘DWTS’ twist that no one really saw coming.
+The latest episode of ‘American Idol’ Season 24 didn’t just stick to the usual format.
+It turned into a full-blown throwback party with several surprises for fans.
+The show brought back familiar faces from the Class of 2006 while mixing things up with a ‘DWTS’ twist that no one saw coming.
 The Top 5 contestants had a lot riding on this night, and there was no easing into it.
 They had to perform not once, but twice, and each round came with its own set of challenges.
 The first round introduced a crossover with ‘Dancing With the Stars’.
-Professional dancers Gleb Savchenko, Witney Carson, Rylee Arnold, and Jan Ravnik joined the stage, adding movement and rhythm alongside the vocal performances.
+Professional dancers Gleb Savchenko, Witney Carson, Rylee Arnold, and Jan Ravnik took the stage, adding movement and rhythm to the vocal performances.

 American Idol Season 24 Top 5, including Chris Tungseth, Braden Rumfelt, Hannah Harper, Keyla Richardson, and Jordan McCullough, pose for a photo (Cover Image Source: Instagram | @americanidol)